-Figure 2, panel A, considers successful exits, which occurs for roughly 4,000 (or 0.15 percent) of the founders in our universe.
+Figure 2A considers successful exits, which occurs for roughly 4,000 (or 0.15%) of the founders in our universe.
 We see that the relationship between age and successful exit is monotonically increasing up until about age 60 and declining slightly thereafter.
 A founder at age 50 is approximately twice as likely to experience a successful exit compared to a founder at age 30.
-Figure 2, panel B, replicates this analysis using top 0.1 percent employment growth as the success metric.
+Figure 2B replicates this analysis using Top 0.1% employment growth as the success metric.
 Here again, success probabilities are increasing with age, though the individual age coefficients are estimated less precisely.
 Similar to the exit results, a founder at age 50 is approximately twice as likely to achieve upper-tail employment growth compared to a founder at age 30.16

 Overall, we see that younger founders appear strongly disadvantaged in their tendency to produce the highest-growth companies.
 That said, there is a hint of some interesting age thresholds and plateaus in the data.
 Below age 25, founders appear to do badly (or rather, do well extremely rarely), but there is a sharp increase in performance at age 25.
 Between ages 25 and 35, performance seems fairly flat.
+However, starting after age 35 we see increased success probabilities, now outpacing the 25-year-olds.
+Another large surge in performance comes at age 46 and is sustained toward age 60.